 Coleridge Way, Walking trail in Somerset, England.

-The trail was created to honor Samuel Taylor Coleridge, a poet who lived in Nether Stowey in the late 18th century and frequently walked through these areas.
-The landscapes he saw and explored on foot then form the basis of this walking route today.
+The trail was created to honor Samuel Taylor Coleridge, who lived in Nether Stowey in the late 1700s and regularly walked through the surrounding hills and moors.
+The route follows the countryside he knew, connecting villages and open land that were part of his daily life.

 The trail connects places where the poet Samuel Taylor Coleridge wrote his works, such as Alfoxton or the area around Nether Stowey where he lived and walked daily.
 Visitors can see these landscapes today and understand what nature inspired his poetry.